colin-gourlay/sundown-sessions/src/content/shows/19/index.md

 description: 'featuring TBD'
 summary: 'Live on East Coast FM, THE SUNDOWN SESSIONS returns with...

-- TBD
+- Killing Kind

-- The Essence
+- Villagers

-- Isobel Campbell
+- FEWS

-- Nick Cave & The Bad Seeds
+- The Lathums

-- Robert Hazard & The Heroes
+- The House of Love

 - and much, much more...
 '